ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 ### Automatic execution {#automation}

 The main benefit of a smart contract is that it deterministically executes unambiguous code when certain conditions are met.
-There is no need to wait for a humans to interpret or negotiate the result.
+There is no need to wait for a human to interpret or negotiate the result.
 This removes the need for trusted intermediaries.

 For example, you could write a smart contract that holds funds in escrow for a child, allowing them to withdraw funds after a specific date.
 If they try to withdraw before that date, the smart contract won't execute.
 Or you could write a contract that automatically gives you a digital version of a car's title when you pay the dealer.